Scream 3: Box office

-The film set a record in its opening weekend for the number of screens in the United States with 3,467, which also made it the 7th widest opening for an R-Rated film.
-This was surpassed the same year in May by Mission: Impossible 2 with 3,653.
+The film set a record for the widest opening ever in the United States and Canada, being released on 3,467 screens.

-The film earned $34.7 million during its opening weekend ranking number one at the box office.
-It is the 11th highest grossing opening weekend in a February.
-It went on to grows $89.1 million in the United States, and $72.7 million in other territories, for a world lifetime gross of $161.8 million.
+The film grossed $34.7 million during its opening weekend, ranking number one at the US box office.
+It broke The Empire Strikes Back: Special Edition's record for the highest weekend debut in February.
+It also beat Scream 2's record for the highest weekend debut for a horror film and also for a Miramax film.
+It went on to gross $89.1 million in the United States and Canada, and $72.7 million in other territories, for a world lifetime gross of $161.8 million.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 41% based on 126 reviews and an average rating of 5.20/10.
+On Rotten Tomatoes, the film holds an approval rating of 43% based on 164 reviews and an average rating of 5.3/10.
 The website's critical consensus reads, "Despite some surprising twists, Scream 3 sees the franchise falling back on the same old horror formulas and cliches it once hacked and slashed with postmodern abandon."
 On Metacritic, the film has a weighted average score of 56 out of 100, based on 32 critics, indicating "mixed or average reviews".
 On CinemaScore, audiences gave the film an average grade of "B" on an A+ to F scale.

 Time Out London was particularly critical of the film, calling the film's metafiction commentary a poor imitation of Craven's own horror film Wes Craven's New Nightmare (1994).
 Of the characters, Roger Ebert said "[the characters] are so thin, they're transparent" but praised Campbell's appearance saying, "The camera loves her.
 She could become a really big star and then giggle at clips from this film at her AFI tribute."

 In a positive review, the Los Angeles Times called the film, "Genuinely scary and also highly amusing", and the BBC stated that "as the conclusion to the trilogy it works more effectively than anyone had a right to expect".
 Variety also praised the film as the end of the Scream trilogy, saying "Aficionados will be the best able to appreciate how wittily Craven has brought down the curtain on his much-imitated, genre-reviving series" while Empire called it "satisfying" though believed the premise of the series had worn thin.